hostapd Addon to add a WiFi hotspot to IPFire

 • SSID: Enter a name for your wireless network.
 This should be different to any nearby networks.

-• Broadcast SSID: This turns off broadcasting of the WLAN name (on is recommended)
+• Hide SSID: This turns off broadcasting of the WLAN name (not recommended).

 • Client Isolation: Client Isolation is a security feature that prevents wireless clients from interacting with each other.

-• Country Code: Selecting your country can enable more channels in the selection box of channels (like 'de' adds channel 12 and 13, which is allowed for Europe).
-The additional channels are available after save the parameter setting once and edit the parameter again.
+• Country Code: Selecting your country can enable more channels in the selection box of channels (for instance 'DE' adds channels 12 and 13, which are allowed in Europe).
+The additional channels are available after saving the parameter setting once and editing the parameter again.

 • HW Mode: Select a hardware mode supported by your wireless card: